jmacdotorg/sweat/README.md

     sweat --shuffle

-Read in a configuration file and apply its settings:

-    sweat --config=/path/to/sweat.config

-Force the program to _not_ shuffle, overriding configuration-file settings:

-    sweat --no-shuffle

 Have the program read news headlines instead of clicking around Wikipedia:

     sweat --newsapi-key=MyNewsApiKey12345

-See a quick reference of all command-line options:

-    sweat --help

-# DESCRIPTION
+# Description

 Sweat is a workout timer that helps distract you from the pain of exercise by chatting incessantly, using your computer's text-to-speech capabilities to read news headlines, crack strange old-man jokes, talk about the weather, and still manage to call out workout prompts when necessary.

-Sweat is optimized for the so-called Seven-Minute Workout (7MW), which leads you through twelve 30-second drills, with 10-second rests in between.
+Sweat is optimized for the so-called [Seven-Minute Workout (7MW)](https://well.blogs.nytimes.com/2013/05/09/the-scientific-7-minute-workout/), which leads you through twelve 30-second drills, with 10-second rests in between.
 These focus on four types of exercise: aerobic, lower-body, upper-body, and core.
 While it has sensible and widely accepted